 Director of Growth Marketing

-Jane has worked in nonprofit fundraising and marketing for over 7 years.
-She brings her experience to Grapevine as the director of growth marketing.
+Jane has worked in nonprofit fundraising and marketing for over seven years.
 Before joining Grapevine, she worked at Donorly as a development consultant and helped a startup healthcare nonprofit abolish over $3 billion of medical debt.
 She also worked as a fundraiser for a national nonprofit promoting access to educational equity through scholarships.

 Community Support Specialist

-Kenya has been a Community Organizer for over 8 years, building bridges between seemingly disparate communities for a greater purpose.
-Before joining Grapevine, she assisted various grassroots groups, organizations, non-profits, and corporations in developing sustainable models of community building, creating scholarship and training curriculum, as well as hosting workshops and community dialogue rooted in cultural humility practices as an experienced training facilitator and diversity, inclusion, and equity professional.
+Kenya has been a community organizer for over eight years, building bridges to bring seemingly disparate communities together for a greater purpose.
+Before joining Grapevine, she worked with various grassroots groups, organizations, non-profits, and corporations to develop sustainable models of community building; creating scholarship and training curriculum; as well as hosting workshops and community dialogue rooted in cultural humility practices.